RasKazTafari/AWS-restartProgram/Project_ S3 Website/Static Website Project README.md

 ### 5. Training & Handover

-Finally, training was provided to the Zoe Fitness team on how to update and manage files directly within S3.
+Finally, training was provided to the Foody Restuarant team on how to update and manage files directly within S3.
 Documentation was created to support future updates through GitHub and AWS Amplify pipelines.
 AWS billing alerts were also configured to help the team monitor usage and remain within Free Tier limits.

 ## Conclusion